7vschmitt/veraschmitt/content/home/accomplishments.md

 - certificate_url:
   date_end: "2021-03-01"
   date_start: "2020-10-01"
-  description: The aim of this seminar is to introduce statistical methods, which are commonly used in the Human-computer Interaction (HCI) research, to students from practical perspective.
-During the winter semester I supervised various topics in this seminar.
+  description: The aim of this seminar is to introduce statistical methods, which are commonly used in the Human-Computer Interaction (HCI) research to students from a practical perspective.
+During the winter semester, I supervised various topics in this seminar.
   organization: TU Berlin
   organization_url:
   title: Quality and Usability Seminar - Statistics WS2020/21